wp-plugins/pretty-rev-slider/readme.txt

 Please go our site there have lot of good plugins <a href="http://plugime.com"></a>

 == CREDIT ==
-1.This plugin was developed by [Abu Sayed]
+1.This plugin was developed by [Easmin]

 == CONTACT ==